sai5-hub/data-science-wineQualityPrediction/README.md

 print(grid_search.best_params_)<b>
 ✅ Best parameters found: {'n_estimators': 200, 'max_depth': 15, 'min_samples_split': 5}

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.

 ## **🎯 Key Insights & Conclusions**
-📌 Alcohol content is the most important feature influencing wine quality.<b>
-📌 Random Forest outperforms Logistic Regression & Decision Tree.<b>
-📌 Feature engineering improved accuracy by 10%.<b>
-📌 The model can help winemakers adjust chemical compositions for better quality.<b>
+The analysis revealed that alcohol content is the most significant factor influencing wine quality, highlighting its strong correlation with higher ratings.
+Among the models tested, Random Forest demonstrated superior performance, outperforming both Logistic Regression and Decision Tree in predictive accuracy.
+Additionally, feature engineering efforts—such as handling missing values, balancing the dataset, and selecting the most relevant features—led to a 10% improvement in model accuracy, further enhancing its reliability.
+These insights provide valuable guidance for winemakers, enabling them to adjust chemical compositions strategically to optimize wine quality and maintain consistency in production.